 CC_UNBCAPapr is the Capacity Credit relating to Settlement Days for which Settlement Statements have not issued in accordance with paragraphs G.2.5.2(a) or G.2.5.2(b) for each Settlement Reallocation Agreement a Secondary Participant, p; and

-FCRpy is the Fixed Credit Requirement for Participant p in Year y, as determined in accordance with paragraph G.10.1.1 applied in respect of the Settlement Reallocation Agreement a where the SRA End Date is later than the end of Undefined Exposure Period g.
+FCRpy is the Fixed Credit Requirement for Participant p in Year y, as determined in accordance with paragraph Error!
+Reference source not found. applied in respect of the Settlement Reallocation Agreement a where the SRA End Date is later than the end of Undefined Exposure Period g.

 The Market Operator shall procure that the Forecast Amount for Settlement Reallocation Agreement (FASRASapr) for any Participant that is the Secondary Participant p to a Settlement Reallocation Agreement a shall be calculated as follows: